ptaiga/organizer/README.md

  - [ ] Choose framework

 **Features**:
- - [ ] Render "About" page from README.md
  - [ ] Common project for several users
  - [ ] Remember settings (cookie or local storage or db)
  - [ ] Active http-links in comments